amber-gg/passport-faceit/README.md

 # passport-faceit

-FACEIT is a trademark or registered trademark of FACEIT LIMITED in the U.S. and/or other countries. "passport-faceit" is not operated by, sponsored by, or affiliated with FACEIT LIMITED in any way.
+FACEIT is a trademark or registered trademark of FACEIT LIMITED in the U.S. and/or other countries. "@ambergg/passport-faceit" is not operated by, sponsored by, or affiliated with FACEIT LIMITED in any way.

 [Passport](http://passportjs.org/) strategies for authenticating with [FACEIT](https://faceit.com/)
 using OAuth 2.0.